besscampbell/pig-dice/README.md

 ## Description

  Click the pig to roll the die.
 When it is your turn make sure you decide to hold before it is too late or when your roll a 1 you will lose your points for that turn.
 Points are compiled as you roll.
-When you roll a 1 or decide to hold your point your turn is over.
+When you roll a 1 or decide to hold your points your turn is over.
 The first player to 100 wins!

 ## Installation Requirements